leo/muffin-server/README.md

 ## Use me

+Please note that muffin isn't stable yet, so the commands below won't do you much.
+If you want to take a look at muffin in its current state, you need to read [this](https://github.com/small-cake/server/blob/master/CONTRIBUTING.md).

+---

 Please firstly make sure that your database is available.
 On your local machine, the easiest way to start MongoDB is by running the following command:

 ```bash